rbabat/Case-Study-1/README.md

 on 25th only.

 3. WorkFlow:
-   merge f2 --> f1 --> master
+   merge f2 --> f1 --> master.
-   create hotfix branch, and add urgent.txt file (stage & commit the file, stash it, then unstash it by 24th) then merge hotfix --> master
+   create hotfix branch, and add urgent.txt file (stage & commit the file, stash it, then unstash it by 24th). then merge hotfix --> master.